 Skip to main content

 In this recipe we’ll show you how to use the Codex api to create a 3 column launchpad view, complete with filtering, sorting, and realtime updates.
 This data directly powers the launchpads view on defined.fi.
-It The supported launchpads include Pump.fun, Four.meme, Launchlab, Meteora, and more.
+The websocket pushes data on every new token creation and event through the lifetime of the bonding curve and for an additional 6 hours post-migration (graduation).
+The supported launchpads include Pump.fun, Four.meme, Launchlab, Meteora, and more.
 You can find a complete list of supported launchpad protocols here, and a list of filterable launchpad names here.

 Launchpads